jes/notes/philosophy.md

 Yudkowsky argument: why would p-zombies talk about consciousness?

+It is not conceivable to have an entire identical universe except consciousness doesn't exist, because why would they talk about consciousness.

+It is conceivable that some humans inside our universe do in fact lack consciousness, and that is why they say things like "consciousness is an illusion".
+It seems to me that anyone who has experienced consciousness knows that it is not an illusion.

 ### Consciousness audience, not illusion

 Consciousness can't be an illusion, consciousness is the *audience*.
 Free will can be an illusion.